-Iraq’s economy is heavily dependent on oil revenues.
-One of the largest crude oil producers in the Organization of the Petroleum Exporting Countries (OPEC), Iraq also is one of the world’s largest holders of proved crude oil reserves.
-Most of Iraq’s major known fields are producing or are in development, and all of them are located onshore.
-The largest fields in the south have relatively low extraction costs as a result of uncomplicated geology, several supergiant fields, fields located in relatively unpopulated areas with flat terrain, and the close proximity of fields to coastal ports.
+Iraq’s economy depends heavily on oil revenues.
+Iraq is one of the largest crude oil producers in the Organization of the Petroleum Exporting Countries (OPEC), and as such, Iraq also is one of the world’s largest holders of proved crude oil reserves.
+Most of Iraq’s major known fields are either producing or are in development, and all of them are located onshore.
+The largest fields in the south have relatively low extraction costs as a result of

-Northern Iraq production and exports have contributed to ongoing disputes between the central Iraqi government in Baghdad and the KRG.
-Before 2014, the central Iraqi government and its Ministry of Oil controlled and administered most of the oil in the north, mainly at the Kirkuk field (Avana and Baba Domes) and the Bai Hassan field.
-However, after the closure of the Iraq–Turkey pipeline closed in March 2014 and the Baiji refinery closed in June 2014, northern production lacked access to export markets.
-The Iraq–Turkey pipeline was severely damaged by militants and became inoperable, and the Baiji refinery (Iraq’s largest at the time) had to halt operations after being attacked by Islamic State (IS) militants.
+Northern Iraq crude oil production and exports have contributed to ongoing disputes between the central Iraqi government in Baghdad and the KRG.
+Before 2014, the central Iraqi government and its Ministry of Oil controlled and administered most of the crude oil production in the north, mainly at the Kirkuk field (Avana and Baba Domes) and the Bai Hassan field.
+However, northern production lacked access to export markets after the Iraq–Turkey pipeline was severely damaged by militants and became inoperable in March 2014.
+The Baiji refinery (Iraq’s largest at the time) also closed in June 2014 after being attacked by Islamic State (IS) militants.

-Following U.S.–led airstrikes against the IS in August 2014, the Kurdish Peshmerga took over the northern Iraqi oil fields, and subsequently, the KRG resumed operations at the Avana Dome and Bai Hassan.
-The KRG–administered northern Iraqi oil is exported through the KRG–built independent pipeline, which connects the Kirkuk area fields and Turkeys Ceyhan port.
+Following U.S.–led airstrikes against the IS in August 2014, the Kurdish Peshmerga took over the oil fields in northern Iraq, and subsequently, the KRG resumed operations at the Avana Dome and Bai Hassan.
+The KRG–administered oil in northern Iraq is exported through the KRG–built independent pipeline, which connects the Kirkuk area and other northern fields and Turkeys Ceyhan port.
 Following the independence referendum in late 2017, the central government of Iraq retook the Avana Dome and Bai Hassan fields.

-KRG and the central Iraqi government attempted to cooperate on crude oil sales in northern Iraq, but they faced a number of difficulties.
-The KRG and Baghdad agreed to an oil transfer and payment scheme, and the KRG began transferring some of the crude oil at Turkeys Ceyhan terminal to Iraqs State Organization for Marketing for Oil (SOMO) in late 2014.
-The agreement was Baghdads attempt to reclaim control over Iraqs northern crude oil exports, and in exchange, the KRG would receive payments from Baghdad equal to 17% of Iraqs federal budget.
-This second arrangement lasted until August 2015, when the KRG stopped oil transfers to SOMO.
-Transfers to SOMO were on hiatus until August 2016, when they resumed.
-This second arrangement lasted until June 2017
+KRG and the central Iraqi government attempted to cooperate on crude oil sales in northern Iraq, but they faced a number of challenges.
+KRG and the federal government of Iraq agreed to an oil transfer and payment scheme, and the KRG began transferring some of the crude oil at Turkeys Ceyhan terminal to Iraq’s State Organization for Marketing for Oil (SOMO) in late 2014.
+The agreement gave Baghdad control over Iraqs northern crude oil exports, and in exchange, the KRG received payments from Baghdad equal to 17% of Iraqs federal budget.
+This arrangement lasted until August 2015, when the KRG stopped oil transfers to SOMO.
+Transfers to SOMO resumed in August 2016, and this arrangement lasted until June 2017.

 Future transportation expansion plans include construction of a new pipeline between Kirkuk and Kermanshah in Iran.

 According to the Oil & Gas Journal (OGJ), Iraq is one of the top holders of proved oil reserves in the world.
 Iraq has five supergiant fields (defined as holding more than 5 billion barrels of oil reserves) in the south.
-The resource in place held by these supergiant fields accounts for about 50% of Iraq’s total estimated reserves.
+These supergiant fields account for almost 50% of Iraq’s total estimated reserves.
 An estimated 20% of oil resources are located in northern Iraq, including the areas of Kirkuk, Irbil, and Mosul.

-Although Iraq’s production growth has slowed since the record–high annual growth of nearly 700,000 b/d in 2015, the country has increased crude oil output increased by an average growth rate of nearly 170,000 b/d between 2015 and 2019 despite significant budget constraints, which resulted in lower spending plans and lower payments to international oil companies (IOCs).
-Even before the independence referendum, the KRG was also experiencing budgetary constraints that caused payment delays to IOCs.
-Since the KRG lost control of nearly half of the production from the Kirkuk–area oil fields, their budgetary problems have become even more problematic.
+Although Iraq’s production growth has slowed since the record–high annual growth of nearly 700,000 b/d in 2015, crude oil output increased by an average growth rate of nearly 170,000 b/d between 2015 and 2019 despite significant budget constraints, which resulted in lower spending plans and lower payments to IOCs.

-The Ministry of Oil in Baghdad oversees oil and natural gas development and production in all but the Kurdish territory through its operating entities: the North Oil Company (NOC) and the Midland Oil Company (MDOC) in the north and central regions and the South Oil Company (SOC) and the Missan Oil Company (MOC) in the southern regions.
-In the Iraqi Kurdistan Region, the KRG, with its Ministry of Natural Resources, oversees oil and natural gas development and production.
-IOCs are very active in Iraq, including in the Iraqi Kurdistan Region.
-IOCs operate under technical service contracts (TSCs) in Iraq, which are signed by the Ministry of Oil in Baghdad signs.
+The Ministry of Oil in Baghdad oversees all oil and natural gas development and production in Iraq, except for the Kurdish territory, through its operating entities: the North Oil Company (NOC) and the Midland Oil Company (MDOC) in the north and central regions and the South Oil Company (SOC) and the Missan Oil Company (MOC) in the southern regions.
+In the Iraqi Kurdistan region, the KRG, through its Ministry of Natural Resources, oversees oil and natural gas development and production.
+IOCs are very active in Iraq, including in the Iraqi Kurdistan region.
+IOCs operate under technical service contracts (TSCs) in Iraq, which the Ministry of Oil in Baghdad signs.
 IOCs in the Iraqi Kurdistan region operate under production-sharing agreements (PSAs).

-Iraq has substantially expanded onshore pumping and storage infrastructure in the south over the past several years.
-Iraq’s Basra and Khor al–Amaya ports are operating well below capacity after enduring three wars and insufficient maintenance, and capacity expansions since 2015 have alleviated some of the constraints.
-Nonetheless, Iraq will need further crude oil export capacity expansions if it hopes to increase crude oil production.
+Iraq substantially expanded onshore pumping and storage infrastructure in the south between 2015 and 2018.
+Iraq’s Basra and Khor al–Amaya ports operate well below capacity following years of armed conflict and insufficient maintenance.
+Although capacity expansions since 2015 have alleviated some of the constraints, Iraq will need further crude oil export capacity expansions for additional crude oil production increases.

 Storage capacity at the southern ports remains limited.
-Current SOMO storage capacity in the south is about 10 million barrels, which is insufficient if the Iraqi government plans to increase oil output and exports through the southern ports.
+SOMO storage capacity in the south as of March 2021 was about 10 million barrels, which is insufficient if the Iraqi government plans to increase oil output and exports through the southern ports.
 Plans are in place to increase southern storage capacity by almost 9 million barrels, but this project has encountered delays.

-Production increases on the scale planned will also require substantial increases in natural gas and water injection to maintain enough reservoir pressure to increase recovery rates and boost oil production.
-Iraq has associated natural gas that could be used for reinjection, but much of the natural gas is currently flared.
-Iraq is working with its international partners and the World Bank to reduce natural gas flaring.
-Instead, the recovered natural gas will be used first for electricity generation.
+Meaningful crude oil production increases will also require substantial increases in natural gas and water injection to maintain enough reservoir pressure to increase recovery rates and boost oil production.
+Associated natural gas production in Iraq could be used for reinjection, but much of the natural gas is currently flared and is slated for future power generation projects.

 Most of Iraq’s major crude oil pipelines are located in the north and are currently not operable (Table 1).
-The pipelines have suffered substantial damage because of conflict and war, and rehabilitation would take years and a large investment.
-The Iraqi portion of the Iraq–Turkey (IT) pipeline stopped operating in March 2014, following several attacks by militants.
-Given the extremely unstable environment along the pipeline and the extent of the pipeline’s damage, operations are unlikely to resume in the foreseeable future.
+The pipelines have suffered substantial damage over the years, and rehabilitation would take years and large investments.
+The Iraqi portion of the Iraq–Turkey (IT) pipeline stopped operating in March 2014 following several attacks by militants.
+Iraq’s government intends to build a pipeline parallel to the original one although this project is still under discussion.

-Currently, the only working major export–oriented pipelines in northern Iraq are operable– KRG’s main pipeline and the DNO/Tawke pipeline, both built by the KRG and its international partners and both linked to the Turkey pipeline to the Ceyhan port.
+Currently, only two major export–oriented pipelines in northern Iraq are operable– KRG’s main pipeline and the DNO/Tawke pipeline, both built by the KRG and its international partners and both linked to the Turkey pipeline to the Ceyhan port.
 Several smaller pipelines carry crude oil from other fields to KRG’s main pipeline.